outcoldman/outcoldman.com/content/en/2023/2023-06-07-playing-diablo-4-on-macos/index.md

 If you have any questions, the best place to ask questions is [r/macgaming](https://www.reddit.com/r/macgaming/).
 You can reach out to me, but CrossOver and Wine is new to me too.
 I am just sharing my experience.

+### Troubleshooting and known issues

+#### Battle.net app is asking for an update

+If you see a message, that Battle.net app needs to be updated.
+At the current moment, you can still play Diablo IV without updating.
+Do not try to update Battle.net app, as it will not finish successfully and probably froze during the update.

+If you already started the process of updating, you will have to kill the wine processes in your Activity Monitor.
+To do that, open Activity Monitor, search for `wine` and kill all the processes.

+#### Removing HUD (performance overlay)

+During this guide I have used `gameportingtoolkit` to install the game, and later switched to `gameportingtoolkit-no-hud` to disable the performance overlay.
+Both of the binaries are available in the mounted volume of Game Porting Toolkit.
+And during this guide I have copied both of them to `/usr/local/bin`.

+---

+> If you want to suggest a change or update this guide, you can open a pull request to [this repository](https://github.com/outcoldman/outcoldman.com/blob/master/content/en/2023/2023-06-07-playing-diablo-4-on-macos/index.md).